CRCL-EPFL/Undo/README.md

 - Metashape stand-alone Python module

 ## Installation
-- COMPAS
-- COMPAS FAB
-- To build and test the project, follow the following steps:

 ### 1. Setting up the Anaconda environment with COMPAS, COMPAS_FAB AND COMPAS_RRC
 ```terminal